auth0/limitd-redis/README.md

       size: 100, // new bucket size. already used tokens will be deducted from current bucket content upon ERL activation.
       per_second: 50, // new bucket refill rate.
 You can use all the other refill rate configurations defined above, such as per_minute, per_hour, per_interval etc.
       erl_activation_period_seconds: 300, // for how long the ERL configuration should remain active once activated.
+      quota_per_calendar_month: 100, // the amount of ERL activations that can be done in a calendar month.
+Each activation will remain active during erl_activation_period_seconds.
     }
   }
 }